shkusiak/lax_bracket-cli-app/NOTES.md

 8. program

 - A command line interface for the lacrosse bracket.

 user types lax-bracket

-Show a list of teams
+Show a list of teams & brackets
+Bracket #1:
 1. Trinity
 2. Amherst
 3. etc.